 Provide incident response patrols during construction to reduce delays due to collisions in the work zone.

-Include work zone ITS elements in the project or coordinate with TMC to use existing equipment.

-Provide a dedicated tow service to clear incidents.1010.06 Work Zone Capacity Analysis
+Provide a dedicated tow service to clear incidents.

+1010.05(6)(e) Smart Work Zone System (SWZS)

+Deploy roadway monitoring technology such as queue length detection, mobile surveillance, and over-dimension vehicle detection.

+Deploy dynamic traffic control technology such as temporary ramp metering, variable speed control, and dynamic lane merge.

+Deploy driver information systems such as portable changeable message signs (PCMS), travel time and congestion information, and integration with third-party trip planning applications.

+See Design Manual section 1010.10(5) for more information.

+1010.06 Work Zone Capacity Analysis

 Work zone congestion and delay is a significant issue for many highway projects.
 At high-volume locations with existing capacity problems, even shoulder closures will increase congestion.

 All work zone traffic restrictions need to be analyzed to determine the level of impacts.
 Short-term lane closures may only require work hour restrictions to address delays; long-term temporary channelization, realignments, lane shifts, and more will require a detailed capacity analysis to determine the level of impact.
-Demand management and public information strategies may be required to address delays.
+Transportation System Management and Operation (e.g. Transportation Demand Management) and public information strategies may be required to address delays.
 Traffic capacity mitigation measures are important since many projects cannot effectively design out all the work zone impacts.
 Include a Work Zone & Traffic Analysis in the TMP.

 WSDOT has a responsibility to maintain traffic mobility through and around its projects.
 The goal is to keep a project’s work zone traffic capacity compatible with existing traffic demands.
 Maintaining the optimum carrying capacity of an existing facility during construction may not be possible, but an effort must be made to maintain existing traffic mobility through and/or around the work zone.

 Maintaining mobility does not rule out innovative strategies such as roadway closures.
 Planned closures can accelerate work operations, reducing the duration of impacts to road users.
-These types of traffic control strategies must include demand management and public information plans to notify road users and mitigate and manage the impacts as much as possible.
+These types of traffic control strategies must include Transportation Demand Management and public information plans to notify road users and mitigate and manage the impacts as much as possible.

 1010.06(3) Long-Term Work Zone Traffic Analysis